yunlongliukm/BGSP/README.md

 Bamboo Genome Sequencing Project is focused on the sequencing of 11 bamboo genomes.
 This repository contains workflows and scripts used for the identification and comparative analysis of bamboo subgenomes.
+## Citation

+Diversification induced by dynamic subgenome dominance in bamboos, the world's largest grasses (under review)

 ## Reconstruction of "perfect-copy" syntenic gene data set
    - Dependencies: [JCVI v1.1.17](https://github.com/tanghaibao/jcvi)